Tai Chi Classes in Bristol

 On a very fundamental level, Tai Chi and Qigong practice help bring the practitioners mind back into their body, helping them to develop an awareness of their current physical state.
 This kind of awareness has recently entered public consciousness under the term “mindfulness”, research into which has shown it to benefit people’s emotional state, to reduce stress, and to alleviate symptoms of depression.
 In addition to this physical awareness, Tai Chi and Qigong practice also place great emphasis on developing a strong mental intention which can lead to a more lively and spirited state of mind.

-The NHS recognises that Tai Chi has been shown to reduce stress, improve posture, balance and general mobility, and to increase muscle strength in the legs.
-Harvard Medical School also note that Tai Chi can help maintain strength, flexibility, and balance and could be the perfect activity for the rest of your life.
+Note: The NHS website recognises that Tai Chi has been shown to reduce stress, improve posture, balance and general mobility, and to increase muscle strength in the legs.
+The Harvard Medical School website also notes that Tai Chi can help maintain strength, flexibility, and balance and could be the perfect activity for the rest of your life.
 And, this BBC article from 2015 suggests that in the future it might be possible to consider prescribing Tai Chi for patients with several types of illness.

 Beginning Tai Chi Practice